w3f/polkadot-wiki-old/docs/polkadot/node/node_operator.md

 ## How to run a polkadot / validator node

 !!! info
-    _This tutorial will be keep up to date of the current Alexander testnet.
-Once PoC-4 get released, contents will be updated as well._
+    _This tutorial would work with current Alexander testnet.
+Once PoC-4 is released, contents will be updated as well._
 To be a good validator, you should

 * Have certain amount of DOT stake (**Basic Requirement**)